- Expiring ITINs

 The IRS is currently accepting ITIN renewal applications – Taxpayers whose ITIN is expiring and who need to file a tax return in 2020 must submit a renewal application.
 Federal returns that are submitted in 2020 with an expired ITIN will be processed.
 However, exemptions and/or certain tax credits will be disallowed, and the taxpayers will be notified by mail advising them to renew their ITIN.
 Once the ITIN is renewed, any applicable exemptions and credits will be reinstated, and any applicable refunds will be issued.
 Therefore, renewing early will avoid these last-minute hassles and delays in receiving refunds.

-Family renewal option – Taxpayers with an ITIN that has middle digits 83, 84, 85, 86 or 87, as well as all previously expired ITINs, have the option to renew ITINs for their entire family at the same time.
+Family renewal option – Taxpayers with an ITIN containing middle digits 83, 84, 85, 86 or 87, as well as all previously expired ITINs, have the option to renew ITINs for their entire family at the same time.
 Those who have received a renewal letter from the IRS can choose to renew the family’s ITINs together, even if family members have an ITIN with middle digits that have not been identified for expiration.
 Family members include the tax filer, spouse and any dependents claimed on the tax return.

 - By mail, along with original identification documents or copies certified by the agency that issued them, to the IRS address listed on the Form W-7 instructions.
 The IRS will review the identification documents and return them within 60 days.

 - In advance, call and make an appointment at a designated IRS Taxpayer Assistance Center to have each applicant’s identity authenticated in person instead of mailing original identification documents to the IRS.
 Each family member applying for an ITIN or renewal must be present at the appointment and must have a completed Form W-7 and required identification documents.
-See the TAC ITIN authentication page on the IRS web site for more details.
+See the TAC ITIN authentication page on the IRS website for more details.

 Common errors to avoid – There are several common errors that can slow down ITIN renewal applications:

-- Mailing identification documentations without a Form W-7,
+- Mailing identification documentations without a Form W-7

-- Missing information on the Form W-7, and
+- Missing information on the Form W-7

 - Insufficient supporting documentation, such as U.S. residency documentation or official documentation to support name changes.